leytpapas/nodeMcuWebServer/README.md

 * 5V AC/DC Converter Switch Power Supply Module

-* Old hardware to fit setup for easy use + some rubber to put among the boards for isolation (isn't shown in the pictures)
+* Old box to fit setup for easy use + some rubber to put among the boards for isolation (isn't shown in these pictures)

 ![](https://github.com/leytpapas/nodeMcuWebServer/blob/master/images/priza1.jpg)